-Code M161 Full Year
+Code MI61 Full Year

 Prerequisite: Placement in the Honors program is by application.
-The selection process takes place at the end of the first semester of grade 6.
+The selection process takes place at the end of the third quarter of grade 6.
 Mathematics and Science are blocked for teaming purposes.
 In order to qualify for Honors Mathematics, students must meet the criteria and be accepted for both the Mathematics Honors and Science Honors programs.